Cop Land poster

 The inciting incident occurs at 12 minutes when Officer Murray "Superboy" Babitch shoots two Black youths on the George Washington Bridge in what appears to be self-defense, but the incident is murky.
 To avoid investigation, Ray Donlan stages Superboy's fake suicide, plunging him off the bridge..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 26 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This reveals the protagonist's commitment to Freddy discovers that Superboy is alive and being hidden in Garrison.
+This demonstrates the protagonist's commitment to Freddy discovers that Superboy is alive and being hidden in Garrison.
 Rather than immediately reporting this to authorities, he confronts Ray Donlan, choosing to enter the world of conspiracy and corruption., moving from reaction to action.

 The Collapse moment at 76 minutes (74% through) represents the emotional nadir.
 Here, Freddy gets drunk and makes a desperate attempt to give Moe evidence, but arrives too late.
 Moe has been killed by the corrupt cops.
 Freddy is beaten and humiliated by the very men he idolized.
-He hits rock bottom, alone and defeated., illustrates the protagonist at their lowest point.
+He hits rock bottom, alone and defeated., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 83 minutes initiates the final act resolution at 80% of the runtime.
 Freddy attempts suicide with his gun but can't go through with it.
 He realizes he has a choice: die a coward or finally become the hero he was meant to be.
 He decides to rescue Superboy and bring down the corrupt cops, alone if necessary., demonstrating the transformation achieved throughout the journey.